ros2/ros2_documentation/source/How-To-Guides/Releasing/_Install-Dependencies.rst

-Install tools that help the process of making the releases.
-On debian-based systems such as Ubuntu, the recommended installation method is to use ``apt``.
-On non-debian systems, use ``pip3``:
+Install the tools that you will use in the upcoming steps with ``apt`` if you're on a debian-based systems such as Ubuntu, or with ``pip3`` if you're on a non-debian system:

 .. tabs::